 The `matches` operation

-An article, posted about 6 years ago filed in jquery, underscore, prototype, live, Events & javascript.
+An article, posted more than 6 years ago filed in jquery, underscore, prototype, live, Events & javascript.

 I’m slowly migrating projects away from jQuery.
 It has served me really well in the past, and it still works, but it is no longer necessary.
 One of the few things that have been bothering me though was the lack of ‘live’-attaching of EventListeners. jQuery allows you to bind an onsubmit event listener to any , evens that haven’t been added to the DOM yet.
 It used to be called live() (from version 1.3 to 1.9), but the functionality was later reintroduced with on().
 You would bind the event listener not to a `` directly, but to a container (up to document).